 Biomat compensates donors with a GRIFOLS prepaid Visa debit card that is refilled after each donation.
 The card is issued by Biomat staff after the first donation, but donors do not need to bring it along to be paid for subsequent donations — staff can electronically load funds onto the card.

 Any individual is eligible to donate at Biomat USA with a few caveats.
 You must weigh at least 110 pounds (we’ll help you find out where you can weigh yourself for free), be in general good health, and be between 18 and 69 years of age.
 Donors in Nebraska must be at least 19 years old.

 To donate, you must also bring a valid photo ID, proof of your Social Security number, and proof of address.

 - Valid photo IDs include a driver’s license, state-issued identification, passport, or military ID.
 A student ID is acceptable as long as the donor also presents a birth certificate verifying the birth date.

 - An out-of-state ID is acceptable as long as you can provide proof of your current household address.

-- Proof of Social Security number can include: Social Security card, W-2 form or paycheck stub printed with full name and entire Social Security number, Social Security verification form from Supplemental Security Income (SSI) office, or Individual Taxpayer Identification Number (ITIN).
+- Proof of Social Security number can include your Social Security card, W-2 form or paycheck stub printed with your full name and entire Social Security number, Social Security verification form from Supplemental Security Income (SSI) office, or Individual Taxpayer Identification Number (ITIN).
 Non-U.S. citizens without a Social Security number may provide their Border Crossing Card (B1/B2 visa/BBC).